Panam Padaithavan: Plot

 After few years, Raja got injured in the battlefields and return to his village.
 There, Balu found out that his brother still in love with Shanthi.
 Balu goes to Calcutta and invites Shanthi and her father, Masilamani to get Shanthi and Raja married.
 Once they arrived there, Raja and everyone shocked to hear, that Shanthi's father, Masilamani is low-caste person, and used to worked Shanmuga Pillai's farm.
 Shanthi's father, Masilamani eloped with Shanmuga Pillai's own sister (Raja's aunt).
-Soon or later, Shanthi is born and her mother passed away.
+Soon or later, Shanthi is born and her mother died.
 Due to this, Shanmuga Pillai hates Shanthi's father and chases away Raja, Shanthi and her father.

 Raja and Shanthi soon decide to marry, but during the ceremony, Kuppan tries to stop them, but Raja overcomes Kuppan and marries Shanthi.
 Balu supports his brother Raja's marriage.
 Raja gets job in a gym.
 Shanthi gets pregnant.
 Shanmuga Pillai informs Balu that, if he didn't get child soon, his property will be given to charity.
 He informs Shanthi to support him in order for their family unity.
 Balu schemes.
 Balu and Uma lies to Shanmuga Pillai that Uma is pregnant.
 Balu sends Uma to Calcutta her (fake) pregnancy.
 Shanthi delivers a baby boy.
 Balu and Uma comes while Raja away to his work and persuade Shanthi to give her child to Balu and Uma.
 Balu reveals his plan to Shanthi that to bring Raja's son like Balu's son.
 Shanthi half-hearted let Balu take his son.
 Shanmuga Pillai delighted to see the baby, thinking it is Balu's son.

 Raja later learned of this.
 He also reluctantly agrees to their plan.
 As the days goes by, Raja and Shanthi misses their son.
 Seeing this, Masilamani goes see Balu.
 However, Shanmuga Pillai learned of the incident from Masilamani, gives the baby to Shanthi's father.
 Shanmuga Pillai, however, misses Raja's son and decides to go to see Raja's son.
 Soon Raja and Shanmuga Pillai realises, that Raja's son and Masilamani were kidnapped by Kuppan the mysterious man who, blackmail Shanmuga Pillai earlier on.

 Shanmuga Pillai reveal to Raja, before coming to the village, he was collaborating with Kuppan in smuggling business and eventually jailed for two months.
 Using this Kuppan often black-mail Shanmuga Pillai for money.
 Raja finally saves the baby from Kuppan.

 The films end where, all the family members unite, whereby Balu reveals, Uma is pregnant.